Stuffed Mushrooms

 About this recipe

-Stuffed vegetables have been part of French home cooking for centuries.
-The idea is straightforward: take something hollow, fill it with something good, bake it.
-Nothing gets wasted.
-Everything gets better.
-Stuffed mushrooms specifically have appeared in French kitchens since at least the 19th century.
-The cap is a ready-made vessel, the stems provide the filling, and the whole thing takes under an hour.
-Practical French logic applied to a filled mushroom.
+Stuffing vegetables has been around in French home cooking for centuries.
+The idea is simple, you take something hollow like a mushroom cap, fill it with something good and bake it.
+Nothing gets wasted and everything tastes better.
+Stuffed mushrooms specifically show up in French kitchens since at least the 19th century.
+The cap is already the perfect vessel and with the stems, you make your filling.
+Creating those filled mushrooms takes under an hour and taste delicious.

 The duxelles, where the real story begins

-La Varenne also wrote Le Cuisinier François in 1651, one of the most important cookbooks in French culinary history, which helped shift French cooking away from heavy medieval spicing towards the lighter, ingredient-focused approach we now associate with classical French cuisine.
-So when you’re standing at the hob patiently cooking moisture out of chopped mushroom stems, you’re doing something that has been done in French kitchens for nearly 400 years.
+La Varenne also wrote Le Cuisinier François back in 1651 and that cookbook was huge for French cooking.
+It helped move things away from all those heavy medieval spices toward the lighter, more ingredient-driven style we think of as classical French cuisine today.
+So when you stand there at the stove, patiently cooking all that water out of your chopped mushroom stems, you are doing exactly what French kitchens have done for nearly 400 years.

 Regional variations of easy stuffed mushrooms